frdeso/adding-kernel-tracepoints/README.md

 I have placed it in the <code>do_trap()</code> function which, wierdly enough is not call by all traps.
 I chose to place it therein order to test the other part of my assignement which is to implement the lttng-probe for this tracepoint.
 You can also that i used a <code>printk()</code> for debugging.
-I will have to find the right function to place the tracepoint for as much traps as possible.
+I will have to find the right function to place the tracepoint to record as much traps as possible.

 ~~~sh
 /* arch/x86/kernel/traps.c */